pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-degenreborn.md

 <br/>

-_**The following quests are optional, but completing them will earn you mainnet $DEGEN token and more rewards for the future Linea mainnet launch!**_
+_**The following quests are optional, but completing them will earn you mainnet $DEGEN token and more rewards for the future PepeSync mainnet launch!**_

 ## **Quest 5.
 Play Game on Mainnet to Receive 2,100,000 $DEGEN**